populationgenomics/images/README.md

 # Images

-This is a repository of:
+This is a repository of

 - Single-software images to build and push in the `cpg-common` artifact registry.
 - Scripts that move external images into our artifact registry using `skopeo`.